jeremytammik/tbc/a/1904_sort_loops.md

 <img src="img/sort_curve_loops_rt_tessellation_resolution.png" alt="Tessellation resolution" title="Tessellation resolution" width="237"/> <!-- 474 -->
 </center>

-For the most part I don't think such a thing would cause issues unless you set out to prove it didn't work, i.e., in a real world scenario, there is no arrangement you would likely have that would be affected by such things.
+For the most part I don't think such a thing would cause issues unless you set out to prove it didn't work, i.e., in a real-world scenario, there is no arrangement you would likely have that would be affected by such things.
 So it's a question of comfort level through testing, really.

 I think it has also since been noted that there are patterns in how the faces are constructed that gives away the actual outer loop of a face.